Analysis | What’s a Space Force, and Can Trump Really Start One?

 Satellites make much of modern warfare possible, through GPS systems, wireless communications and sophisticated weather forecasting.
 This makes satellites tempting military targets.
 The U.S. Air Force is now responsible for defending American satellites and spacecraft and wants to continue to do so.
-But President Donald Trump says the perils require a new military branch, which has come to be known as the Space Force; Vice President Mike Pence will provide more details in a speech today.
+But President Donald Trump says the perils require a new military branch, which has come to be known as the Space Force.
 Critics say adding a Space Force would just add bureaucracy and costs.
 Supporters say a new military branch is needed to prioritize U.S. defenses for the next battlefront.

 No, though he is the first president to publicly call for a separate military branch for space.
 The debate over space militarization dates to at least the Cold War, when the U.S. and Soviet Union first realized that controlling space could give them an edge in a conflict.
 In 1982, the investigative arm of Congress urged the creation of an “aerospace force” or “space force” to develop “laser battle stations in space” that could defend against a Soviet ballistic missile attack.
 The following year, President Ronald Reagan called for such a system, the Strategic Defense Initiative, which critics nicknamed “Star Wars.”
 (It never advanced beyond the research phase; its successor, the Missile Defense Agency, uses Earth-based systems like Thaad to destroy missiles at high altitudes.)
 In early 2001, a commission led by former Secretary of Defense Donald Rumsfeld concluded that the U.S. wasn’t prepared to defend its enormous dependence on satellites.
 In 2017, House of Representatives members led by Representative Mike Rogers, an Alabama Republican, began pushing for a new “space corps.”